 Home » Sherrie Stout, 35: Mother & Daughter Go Missing, Child Turns Up 4 Years Later

-The family that cared for Quranah all of those years were not charged with any crime and this case has inflicted trauma on them, as well.
+The family that cared for Quranah was not charged with any crime, and this case has inflicted trauma on them, as well.
 The little girl was reportedly removed from their care after being reunited with her relatives.
-They reportedly expressed that they were “very distraught” about the situation.
+They expressed that they were “very distraught” about the situation.

 “Maybe my mother was out there.
 At least I got one back,” said Jarell all those years ago.
 “Now we’re working on the second one.”

 At the time of her disappearance, Sherrie Stout stood 5 feet 3 inches tall and weighed 130 to 135 pounds.
 She had black/dark brown hair and brown eyes.
 Both of her ears are pierced.
 Sherrie would be 52 years old at the time of this publication.
 Her middle name is “Lynette,” and some databases and reports list the spelling of her first name as “Sherry.”

 Anyone with information about this case is urged to contact the Elizabeth Police Department at 908-578-8306 or 908-558-2000, or their local authorities.
 The agency case number is 051498.

 Please share this story about Sherrie Stout to help raise awareness about this missing person case.
 She is our sister, and her life matters.

 Journalist.
 Activist.
 Storyteller. •OurBlackGirls.com •@OurBlackGirls on IG, Twitter, Facebook, TikTok, Spotify Podcasts, Apple Podcasts, & Anchor FM